Economic effects of the September 11 attacks: Insurance

 Insurance losses due to 9/11 were more than one and a half times greater than what was previously the largest disaster (Hurricane Andrew) in terms of losses.
 The losses included business interruption ($11.0 billion), property ($9.6 billion), liability ($7.5 billion), workers compensation ($1.8 billion), and others ($2.5 billion).
 The firms with the largest losses included Berkshire Hathaway, Lloyd's, Swiss Re, and Munich Re, all of which are reinsurers, with more than $2 billion in losses for each.
 Shares of major reinsurers, including Swiss Re and Baloise Insurance Group dropped by more than 10%, while shares of Swiss Life dropped 7.8%.
-Although the insurance industry held reserves that covered the 9/11 attacks, insurance companies were reluctant to continue providing coverage for future terrorist attacks.
-Only a few insurers continue to offer such coverage.

 Airlines and aviation

-Flights were grounded in various places across the United States and Canada that did not necessarily have the operational support in place, such as dedicated ground crews.
+Flights were grounded in various places across the United States and Canada that did not necessarily have operational support in place, such as dedicated ground crews.
 A large number of transatlantic flights landed in Gander, Newfoundland and in Halifax, Nova Scotia, with the logistics handled by Transport Canada in Operation Yellow Ribbon.
-To help with immediate needs for victims' families, United Airlines and American Airlines both provided initial payments of $25,000.
+To help with the immediate needs of victims' families, United Airlines and American Airlines both provided initial payments of $25,000.
 The airlines were also required to refund ticket purchases for anyone unable to fly.

-The 9/11 attacks compounded financial troubles that the airline industry already was experiencing before the attacks.
-Share prices of airlines and airplane manufacturers plummeted after the attacks.
-Midway Airlines, already on the brink of bankruptcy, shut down operations almost immediately afterwards.
-Swissair, unable to make payments to creditors on its large debt was grounded on 2 October 2001 and later liquidated.
-Other airlines were threatened with bankruptcy, and tens of thousands of layoffs were announced in the week following the attacks.
-To help the industry, the federal government provided an aid package to the industry, including $10 billion in loan guarantees, along with $5 billion for short-term assistance.
+The 9/11 attacks compounded existing financial troubles in the airline industry.
+Share prices for airlines and airplane manufacturers plummeted in the aftermath.
+Midway Airlines, already on the verge of bankruptcy, ceased operations almost immediately.
+Swissair, unable to meet its debt obligations, was grounded on October 2, 2001, and subsequently liquidated.
+Other airlines faced the threat of bankruptcy, leading to tens of thousands of layoffs in the week following the attacks.
+To help stabilize the industry, the federal government introduced a financial assistance package that included $10 billion in loan guarantees and $5 billion for short-term assistance.

+In the years that followed, these financial pressures accelerated a wave of consolidation among major U.S. airlines.
+Carriers pursued mergers as a strategy to reduce costs, increase efficiency, and maintain competitiveness in an increasingly volatile market.
+A series of high-profile mergers reshaped the industry: America West acquired US Airways in 2005, a transaction that ultimately led to the combined airline’s merger with American Airlines in 2013.
+Similarly, Delta merged with Northwest in 2008, and United combined with Continental in 2010.
+Although the 9/11 attacks served as a catalyst for these consolidations, the trend was also driven by preexisting structural issues within the deregulated airline industry, including high fixed costs, overcapacity, and intense competition.

-The reduction on air travel demand caused by the attack is also seen as a contributory reason to the retirement of the only supersonic aircraft in service at the time, Concorde.
+The reduction in air travel demand caused by the attack is seen as a contributory reason for the retirement of Concorde, the only remaining supersonic airliner still in service at the time.